mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 - `os_version` where the logic now integrates the`build_version` for Windows operating systems.
 - `dau`, `wau` and `mau` where the business logic changed in 2024-H1 with new qualifiers.

-## Run a managed backfill with shredder mitigation
+## Running a managed backfill with shredder mitigation

 The following steps outline how to use the shredder mitigation process: